-- 2. An earned bachelor's degree from an accredited U.S. college or university, or a foreign equivalent.
-The undergraduate degree does not need to be in a business field; in fact, working professionals with degrees in other fields are strongly encouraged to apply. - 3.
-Demonstration of basic competency in general business knowledge including financial accounting, economics, finance, and business math and statistics is required.
-Competency can be demonstrated by - Submitting transcripts demonstrating successful completion of coursework in the required areas at an accredited institution - Passing the appropriate College-Level Examination Program (CLEP) - Passing the appropriate Ivy Software Examination (Pre-Course Assessment or Post-Course Exam) - 4.
-Full-time work experience of at least two years is preferred, with a strong desire to develop leadership potential.
-Exceptional students with less work experience may be considered on a space-available basis.
+- An earned bachelor's degree from an accredited U.S. college or university, or a foreign equivalent.
+The undergraduate degree does not need to be in a business field.
+Working professionals with degrees in other fields are strongly encouraged to apply. - Demonstration of basic competency in general business knowledge including financial accounting, economics, finance, and business math and statistics is required.
+Competency can be demonstrated by - Submitting transcripts demonstrating successful completion of coursework in the required areas at an accredited institution; - Passing the appropriate College-Level Examination Program (CLEP); or - Passing the appropriate Ivy Software Examination (Pre-Course Assessment or Post-Course Exam).